Biju Govind

-Biju Govind is an Indian journalist based in Kerala.
-Currently he is Chief of Bureau of The Hindu in Kozhikode and coordinating news in Malabar.
+Biju Govind is a journalist based in Kozhikode.
+He is currently the Chief of Bureau of The Hindu in Kozhikode, overseeing news coordination in Malabar.
 He has authored reports and articles on numerous issues including political violence and communal riots in north Kerala, and religious issues affecting the common man.
 Besides, he regularly writes analytical stories and comment pieces on political developments.

 Govind first worked for the United News of India (UNI) in New Delhi, reporting on a Tibetan woman seeking the release of her son, who had been arrested by the Chinese police on charges of espionage in 1997.
 He then joined The Indian Express in Thiruvananthapuram, and thereafter The New Indian Express out of Kochi.

 Govind later moved to The Hindu, working from Kozhikode, in June 2001.
 He now covers politics, organized crime, development issues of roads, infrastructure, and realty.